 - iPhone users: change to the ‘chrome’ photo setting to really capture the colours of light.

-Those interested in celebrating mass at Sagrada Familia can do it for free without booking at the following times:
+Those interested in celebrating mass at Sagrada Familia can so for free without booking at the following times:

-If you’re looking t go to mass keep in mind there is a standard church dress code: women must cover their shoulders and have dresses cut off no higher than the knee.
+If you’re looking to go to mass keep in mind there is a standard church dress code: women must cover their shoulders and have dresses cut off no higher than the knee.